sabarnath/RESTfulExample/README.md

-# Traning for RESTful service .
+# Training for RESTful service .